philipturner/molecular-renderer/Documentation/HDL.md

-# (Prototype) Hardware Description Language
+# Hardware Description Language

-This is a precursor to the eventual hardware description language that atomCAD will build.
-The purpose is to allow reasonably efficient workflows for designing crystolecules here and now.
-Potentially, it can utilize primitive editing capabilities from the atomCAD codebase, to complement the lack of a UI in MolecularRenderer.
+Domain-specific language for accelerating nanomachine design workflows.
 - This will enable the creation of a mechanical parts catalog covering several different categories.
 Each part will have Markdown documentation (when possible) and Swift APIs for instantiating parts/machines in larger assemblies.
 Heavy emphasis on making the parts <b>parametric</b>, so they can be used with a different material or dimension than originally conceived.
 - Emphasis on <b>a first-generation technology base</b>.
 The language lacks support for strained shell structures, as they require second-generation technology (but it will facilitate testing of machines for building them).
 - Tutorials and well-maintained documentation will be provided, to onboard new engineers and provide the skills for making crystolecules.
 This will cover common pitfalls in design, such as actions that expose triply-unbonded carbon atoms, and good practices like reconstructing (100) surfaces.